-We’re surrounded by extraordinary professionals dedicated to helping everyone achieve their full potential.
-See how our staff members and Board of Directors work together to support families during a parent’s illness.
+Our extraordinary professional staff are dedicated to helping children and teenagers achieve their full potential, despite a parent’s illness.
+Meet our staff and Board of Directors who work together to support families on their medical journey.

 Alex Gabbi, MBA

-Alex Gabbi is a devoted father to his wonderful three kids, Nico, Maya and Luca.
-After his wife died, he gave up a successful career in business to focus on making a difference for others in the community in as many ways as possible, including teaching at the McCombs School of Business at The University of Texas at Austin and supporting Wonders & Worries.
+Alex Gabbi is a devoted father to his three wonderful kids, Nico, Maya and Luca.
+After his wife died of cancer, he gave up a successful career in business to focus on making a difference for others in the community in as many ways as possible.
+This included teaching at the McCombs School of Business at The University of Texas at Austin and supporting Wonders & Worries.
 His career encompasses more than 25 years of experience in senior leadership positions with small and Fortune 500 companies in the high-tech, consulting, international business and software arenas.
 Alex is an avid traveler and enjoys games of strategy.
 He intends for his children to visit 40 countries and 40 states before they graduate high school.
 Read more about his story.

 512-329-5757, Ext.
 101

 Corinne Barnickel, MA, MS, CCLS, LMFT-A

 Corinne Barnickel moved to Texas to become a program facilitator at a camp for children with special needs.
 During camp, she heard of Wonders & Worries and signed up to be a volunteer.
 After completing her child life internship at Texas Scottish Rite Hospital, she excitedly accepted a position at Wonders & Worries.
 Corinne is now a full-time child life specialist.
 She provides therapeutic support for individuals and groups of children coping with a parent’s illness.
 She is also a facilitator of the monthly teen group which provides peer support to adolescents dealing the loss or illness of a parent.
 She is passionate about her work and loves that this community setting allows her to have relationships with the families she serves.